National Stud and Gardens, Co Kildare

 Japanese Gardens

 Regarded as the finest Japanese garden in Europe, the Japanese Gardens follow a symbolic “Life of Man” route: from the “Cave of Birth” beneath a cherry tree, through the “Tunnel of Ignorance”, past the “Hill of Learning” and onto the “Bridge of Life” that spans a tranquil stream.
-Highlights include a tea house, stone lanterns imported from Fujiyama, and a series of stepping stones that represent the pilgrim’s choices.
+Highlights include a tea house, stone lanterns imported from Fujiyama and stepping stones that represent the pilgrim’s choices.
 In spring the garden bursts with cherry blossoms and azaleas, making it a popular spot for photographs.

 St Fiachra’s Garden